-If reasonable grounds exist to believe that a serious violation of federal, state, or local law or WSSC Water regulations has occurred, the Inspector General shall report the allegation to:
+If reasonable grounds exist to believe that a serious violation of federal, state, or local law or Commission regulations has occurred, the inspector general shall report the allegation to:

-- 1. An appropriate law enforcement agency; - 2.
-The State of Maryland's Ethics Commission; - 3.
-The WSSC's Board of Ethics; or - 4.
-Any other agency with jurisdiction to enforce the law.
+- 1. an appropriate law enforcement agency;

+- 2. the State Ethics Commission;

+- 3. the Commission Board of Ethics; or

+- 4. any other agency with jurisdiction to enforce the law.